quantumJLBass/boa-fraud/profiles/addresses/US/STATES/MONTANA/26 W 6TH AVE, HELENA, MT, 59624-1691/26 W 6TH AVE, HELENA, MT, 59624-1691.md

 
 
 4 years ago
 Met with attorney for 30 mins to have some simple paperwork drawn up and was told he would email me a draft.
 Nothing came.
-Followed up with phone call and my call wasn’t returned.
+Followed up with phone call and my call wasn't returned.
 I have no idea what happened.

 
 1